 For example, if a scroll heatmap shows that users aren’t reaching a vital CTA, consider moving it higher up the page to increase visibility.
 Similarly, click heatmaps may reveal underused navigation menus, suggesting that a redesign or repositioning could improve user engagement.
 Use these insights to ensure your site is both visually appealing and easy to navigate.

-Click tracking is a specific form of user interaction monitoring that maps out individual clicks across your website.
-While heatmaps provide a visual overview of where users focus, click tracking offers more precise data on specific interactions.
+Interactive Clicks is a specific form of user interaction monitoring that maps out individual clicks across your website.
+While heatmaps provide a visual overview of where users focus, Interactive Clicks offers more precise data on specific interactions.
 Every time a user clicks on a button, link, image, or any other interactive element, click tracking records this action and records the exact location, time, and frequency of those clicks.

 Modern websites and apps often include a range of interactive elements, such as sliders, dropdown menus, and dynamic forms, which can complicate your analysis when reviewing results.
 These elements might not provide a complete picture of user behavior, as many interactions could be missed or misinterpreted by standard tracking tools.
 To overcome this, it’s essential to use an interactive clicks tool like Useberry’s, which captures data from these moving parts accurately.
 This allows you to gain deeper insights into how users engage with dynamic elements, ensuring your analysis is complete and helping you make more informed decisions.
 To know more about how to analyze your website using the interactive clicks tool, you can check our article on how to analyze your website with interactive clicks or watch the video below.